oseldman/documentation/source/_docs/sso-organizations.md

 2. **Single Sign-on URL**: The URL of your IdP that we will redirect to for authentication.

 3. **Certificate**: The X.509 certificate used to validate incoming SAML requests.
-Please share this via https://gist.github.com/
+Please share a .pem or .cer file attached to the ticket.
+(You will have to reply via email to attach a file.)

 4. **Date/time to enable**: A time you'd like Pantheon to enable SSO, when you can test and ensure everything works.